fourdigits/wagtail_textract/README.md

 Transcription is done automatically after Document save, in an [`asyncio`][7] executor to prevent blocking the response during processing.

-This is done using a new `document_saved` signal, which is emitted by the new Document model's object on every save.

 To transcribe all existing Documents, run the management command::

     ./manage.py transcribe_documents